NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

       <li>Failure to pass a second motion within 90 days of the first shall rescind the ruling.</li>
       <li>Passing a second motion less than 14 days after the first shall be null and void.</li>
       <li>Votes under this process which have been cast by the membership, in the proper forum, may be ratified by the Governing Board, and vice versa.</li>
-      <li>These rulings and appeals shall be publicly cataloged and carry the full force and effect of these Bylaws unless and until they are overturned by amending these Bylaws to render them moot or by following the process outlined in this section.</li>
+      <li>These rulings and appeals shall be <a href="https://groups.google.com/g/non-partisan-delaware-public-record">publicly cataloged</a> and carry the full force and effect of these Bylaws unless and until they are overturned by amending these Bylaws to render them moot or by following the process outlined in this section.</li>
     </ol>
   </ol>